-Check it for any areas that you coop may allow other animals in.
+Check it for any areas that your coop may allow other animals in.
 This means gaps or holes that are big enough for small animals such as snakes or rats as well as larger predators such as opossums or raccoons.

-Thing about this why you are building your coop so that you aren’t making more work for yourself later.
+Think about this why you are building your coop so that you aren’t making more work for yourself later.

 Chicken Coop Needs Ventilation

-Chickens need a well ventilated coop, not a drafty coop, there is a difference.
-Ventilation is important to create air flow and allow the “soiled air” out and fresh air in.
+Chickens need a well-ventilated coop, not a drafty coop, there is a difference.
+Ventilation is important to create airflow and allow the “soiled air” out and fresh air in.